 YOUR INSURANCE CLAIM

 Insurance companies differ in their approach to fires that may be caused by a lack of chimney cleaning.
 There are two dangers to not having a clean chimney: the fire itself and how the insurance company with handle it.
-Whether your policy is clear or ambiguous, you’ll fare better if you have documentation of annual chimney cleaning.
+Whether your policy is clear or ambiguous, you’ll fare better if you have documentation of annual Moraga chimney cleaning service.

 Whatever the terms of your policy (and the difficulty of proving negligence), the greatest risk may, of course, be to your own personal safety.
 Also if a fire causes injury or death to third parties, you could well face civil or even criminal proceedings.

 You need your chimney flue and ventilation pipes cleaned at least once a year.
-Having annual chimney sweep service will ensure you’re fulfilling your insurance obligations.
+Having annual chimney sweep service and chimney cleaning cost will ensure you’re fulfilling your insurance obligations.
 Make sure to read your policy carefully.
 Most policies will require professional chimney sweeping annually.
 If you need to make a claim, having a recent chimney sweeping certificate shows that you actively maintain your home.

 DO ALL CHIMNEY SWEEPS PROVIDE CERTIFICATES FOR THEIR WORK?